 This bill proposes several updates to the Arizona Revised Statutes concerning residential landlord and tenant laws.
-Key changes include the modification of judgment amounts in forcible entry and detainer cases, where the court would now determine unpaid rent based on the actual time the defendant possessed the premises, rather than the entire periodic rental period unless the defendant occupied the property for that duration.
-Additionally, the bill introduces a new provision that limits late fees to amounts exceeding $50 or five percent of the unpaid rent, whichever is greater, and clarifies that tenants cannot be required to pay attorney fees as a condition for reinstating a rental agreement after nonpayment.
+Key changes include the modification of judgment amounts in cases of forcible entry and detainer, where the court would now determine unpaid rent based on the time of the defendant's actual possession of the premises, rather than the entire periodic rental period unless the defendant occupied the premises for that entire duration.
+Additionally, the bill introduces a provision that allows landlords to charge late fees exceeding $50 or five percent of the unpaid amount, whichever is greater, and clarifies that tenants cannot be required to pay attorney fees and costs as a condition for reinstating a rental agreement after nonpayment.

 Statutes affected: